risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 	export ROS_MASTER_URI=http://192.168.0.odroid_ip_number:11311
 	export ROS_HOSTNAME=192.168.0.pc_ip_number

 	Make sure you **source** the ``.bashrc`` file after this.

-* Log into a ODROID to get access to a command-line over a network.
+* From NUC/laptop log into an ODROID to get access to a command-line over a network.
 We will setup an Odroid as a Master now.

 .. code-block:: bash

 	ssh odroid@192.168.0.odroid_ip_number

 	It will prompt to enter password, if you use minimal image provided then it's **odroid**.

 *  Let's edit ``.bashrc`` file on ODROID as well.